'El Chapo' juror says panelists regularly broke judge's order

 “That didn't change nobody's mind for sure.
 We weren't really hung up on that.
 It was just like a five-minute talk and that's it, no more talking about that.”

-Juror, fearing their names could someday become public, even refused to call each other by names.
+Fearing their names could someday become public, juror even refused to call each other by names.

-They developed nicknames for each other such as Crash, Pookie, Doc, Mountain Dew, Hennessy, Starbucks, Aruba, TJ, 666, FeFe, and Loco in the jury room.
+They developed nicknames for each other such as Crash, Pookie, Doc, Mountain Dew, Hennessy, Starbucks, Aruba, TJ, 666, FeFe, and Loco.

 The juror said they took no joy in convicting Guzmán after six days of deliberations, knowing it would send him away for the rest of his life.